godelayheehoo/MIDImorphose/README.md

-# MIDI Mangler V2
+# MIDImorphose

 Updates todo:
 - explain the rolling stutter buffer now.
 - List out the defaults that restore defaults restores.
+- update menu list
+- velocity coercion switch

 ## Overview

-MIDI Mangler V2 is a PlatformIO-based Arduino project for the Teensy 4.1 board.
+MIDImorphose is a PlatformIO-based Arduino project for the Teensy 4.1 board.
 It manipulates MIDI events in real time, providing features such as stuttering/looping, channel filtering, timing effects, note jitter, and retriggering.
 The project uses a visual menu system on a TFT display for configuration, with hardware controls for performance features.
 Channel assignments are set using dipswitches and confirmed via the menu.
 Channel settings are saved to EEPROM for persistence.
 The project uses the FortySevenEffects-derived teensy MIDI library for MIDI communication.

 ## Features

 - **Stutter/Loop MIDI Events:** Toggle stutter mode using the stutter switch to loop MIDI events for creative effects.
 - **Stutter Timestretching:** Adjust the stretch potentiometer to change playback speed for stuttered notes.
 The current stretch value is shown on the TM1637 7-segment display.
 - **Channel Assignment:** Set drum and synth channel selections using dipswitches, then confirm assignment via the TFT menu (“set drum channels” / “set synth channels”).
 Channel settings are saved to EEPROM.
 - **Timing Effects:** Dipswitches control timing resolution (from 1/32 to 1/2 notes).
 - **Note Jitter:** Enable/disable jitter using the dedicated switch.
 Jitter probability can be set via the TFT menu using keypad input.
 Note jitter shares a button with drum machine jitter, so the note (synth) jitter can be disabled in the TFT menu.
 - **Drum Jitter:** Enable/disable jitter using the dedicated switch (same as for synth).
 Jitter probability can be set via the TFT menu using keypad input (dedicatd probability).
 - **Retriggering:** Enable/disable retriggering using the dedicated switch.
 Retrigger probability can be set via the TFT menu using keypad input.
 - **Pitch Bend Glitching:** Random pitch bends can be triggered on synth channels.
-Currently, the probability is hardcoded to be somewhat rare.
+This is not traditional probability-- you set the numerator, the denominator is 100,000.
+This "rolls", or has the probability tested, approximately once on every MIDI clock pulse, so 96 times per bar.
+This is a lot, so you usually want to keep it slow.
+The channel is chosen at random from among the active channels.
 - **Buffer Management:** Large buffer for MIDI events.
-- **MIDI Panic:** Dedicated button sends "All Notes Off" to all channels.
+- **Panic:** Dedicated button sends "All Notes Off" to all channels.
 OLED displays panic status and channel matrix.
+This also reboots the TFT screen.
 - **Display Support:**
   - **TFT (ST7789):** Visual menu system for configuration and navigation.
-  - **OLED (SSD1306):** Shows channel matrix and panic status.
+  - **OLED (SSD1306):** Shows channel matrix, panic status, stretch value, and activated velocity coercion pattern.
   - **TM1637 7-segment:** Displays current stretch value.

 ## Hardware Setup